It’s the most wonderful time of the yeeeaaarrr!!!

 I well and truly found my happy place!

 Anyone who knows me well, knows that I adore Betty’s of Harrogate.
-I have been one or two times, including this time with my mama and sister.
+I have been one or two times,.
 If I could make it a part of my Sunday ritual I would absolutely, but sadly I do not have that bank budget just yet (someday…) When I received the most gorgeous personal invite to enjoy a festive afternoon at Betty’s, I could not say no. Taking an early finish at work, I hopped on a quick train with my gorgeous gal and fellow blog squad member Lucinda off up North to the spa town of Harrogate.

 We started of by enjoying the Lady Betty Afternoon Tea in the Imperial Room.
 It is an exquisite dining experience, combining the favourites of Britain along with the excellent Lady Betty Afternoon Tea Blend that is only available when you book this afternoon tea experience.